sramteke171/Trivia/README.md

 Future items:
 a.
 We will require trivia game categories.
 For example, country flags challenge OR foods and cultures
 b.
 As an admin, the ability to create new questionnaire

+Code documentation:
+Play button triggers play function
+PLAY function(){
+-	Checks if user entered Name, if so, presents Que01 and starts timer; tracks scores

+showPanel(){
+-	If Q1 then creates imgages, div -> add Q1 img to Div ->add Div to message panel
+-	CheckImageclick();
+-	Based on what image was clicked, shows messages, updates scores, and win amt }

+When it reaches the last question, call   winLogic(){}